 How many horses have you seen with a nasal discharge from a tooth root abscess?
 Very few I’d bet.
 And of those you have seen, how many showed difficulty in chewing?
 Probably none.
-If tooth root abscesses with drainage was such a problem, wouldn’t we see horses everywhere suffering from them?
-But we don’t because they are self limiting because abscesses are the end stage of healing.
+If tooth root abscesses with drainage were such a problem, wouldn’t we see horses everywhere suffering from them?
+But we don’t because they are self-limiting because abscesses are the end stage of healing.
 The infection has been going on for YEARS!

 When she let me know about her change in treatment, she acknowledged to me that the horse was showing no discharge from the lump (a sign that the infection was resolving) nor was the filly having problems on the bit or chewing.
 The only reason she gave was that she was tired of going to the barn and hot packing the jaw.

-In over 67,000 floats that I have done I have seen the need in maybe 3 horses for extraction.
+In over 67,000 floats that I have done, I have seen the need for maybe 3 horses for extraction.
 Yet in the past decade the cry of “Pull The Tooth!” seems to become common.
 But just because we can do a procedure, is it always in the best interest of the horse?